kasra-sal/Network_Automation/README.md

 [defaults]
 host_key_checking = False
 ```
-It's important to know that, this change should ONLY be implemented in a lab environment.
+It's important to know that, this change should ONLY be implemented in a lab environment as it poses a securirty risk by using weaker encryption for key pairing.
 After we have configured the ansible.cfg, change the directory to the project directory and run the following commands:
 ```
 cd Network_Automation